PredictiveEcology/SpaDES.core/cran-comments.md

 ## Release information

-This is an update to deal with several minor bugfixes, plus to accommodate changes in upstream package dependencies with reproducible.
+This release drops support for R version 4.1 due to changes in dependencies.

 ## Test environments